Systems and synthetic biology

 Systems biology aims to understand the properties and behaviour of biological systems from knowledge of the constituent parts and their interactions.

-Synthetic biology aims to manipulate cellular phenotypes with predictable biological outcomes through rational design.
+Synthetic biology aims to manipulate cellular phenotypes with predictable biological outcomes through rational, engineered design.

 -